Discover top guides, trends, tips and expertise from AIO Writers

 SEO has evolved significantly since its early days in the 1990s when it was mainly focused on keyword stuffing and building links.

 How the term SEO actually came to be is a funny one.

 Legend has it that somewhere between 1995-1997 (when I was four or seven years old), the band Jefferson Starship called their promoter, Bob Heyman, angrily.
 “We can’t find our webpage!” they screamed.

 Fansites had been so busy promoting the band that they buried the actual page from SERPs.
 So, Heyman and his partner Harden optimized the band’s page with “Jefferson Starship,” which immediately sent them to the top of the rankings again.
 (Oh, to be back in the days when SEO was as easy as writing a few terms on a page!)

 SEO as an actual term was first used in 1997 by the Webstep Marketing Agency, and in 1998, Danny Sullivan, founder of Search Engine Watch, made the term popular by helping clients optimize their content.
-Thus was born multiple roles in the SEO industry:

 (And now, we’re here in 2023 with a new term: AIO.
 Read our blog to find out all about what the AIO writer looks like.)

 Benefits of SEO